thiagolermen/machine-learning-portifolio/README.md

   7. CS224n: Natural Language Processing with Deep Learning | Stanford University
   8. CS234: Reinforcement Learning | Stanford University

-You can find the PDF of the course [here](https://github.com/thiagolermen/ml-course/blob/main/assets/Machine_Learning.pdf).
+You can find the PDF of the course [here](https://github.com/thiagolermen/machine-learning-portifolio/blob/main/materials/Machine_Learning.pdf).

-The projects were developed using Python.
-The projects were developed from scratch or using frameworks as PyTorch and Tensorflow 2.0.

-## Table Of Contents
 With the course you will learn the basics of
   1. Supervised learning
   2. Linear regression
   3. Logistic regression
+  4. Support vector machines
+  5. K-Neares Neighbors
+  6. K-Means Clustering
-  4. Neural Networks
+  7. Neural Networks
-  5. Unupervised learning
+  8. Unupervised learning
-  6. K-Means clustering
+  9. K-Means clustering
-  7. Reinforcement learning
+  10. Reinforcement learning
-  8. ML Optimizations
+  11. ML Optimizations
-  9. Convolutional neural networks
+  12. Convolutional neural networks
-  10. Object detection
+  13. Object detection
-  11. Recurrent neural networks
+  14. Recurrent neural networks
-  12. Attention
+  15. Attention
-  13. Transformers
+  16. Transformers
-  14. Generative models
+  17. Generative models
-  15. Monte Carlo search
+  18. Monte Carlo search
-  16. Deep Q-learning
+  19. Deep Q-learning

-## Projects and assignments
+## Projects
+The projects were developed in the Python programming language using frameworks such as PyTorch and TensorFlow.
+Some of the projects were implemented from scratch.

+The projects are divided in three sections:
+  1. ML Algorithms
+  2. Architectures
+  3. Projects

+In ML Algorithms, several algorithms used in ML were implemented, such as Linear Regression, Logistic Regression, Neural Networks, SVM, KNN, KMeans, Naive Bayes, CNNs, RNNs, Transformers and Object Detection.

+In Architectures, the most famous neural network architectures were implemented, such as LeNet, VGG, GoogLeNet, ResNet and EfficientNet.

+In Projects were developed several simple projects involving machine learning which serve as a basis for the development of more complex ones.

+## Table Of Contents
 The course provides some didactic resources to put into practice the knowledge obtained from reading the PDF.
 The portfolio covers the following ML topics:
   1. Simple linear regression
   2. Multivariate linear regression